Facebook Pixel

 Panchakarma is a relaxing cleansing therapy that removes toxins (Ama) and restores dosha equilibrium.

-• Abhyanga (Oil Massage)-Stimulates circulation and rejuvenates tissues.
+• Abhyanga (Oil Massage)-Promotes relaxation, warmth and rejuvenates tissues.

 • Swedana (Herbal Steam Therapy) - Relaxes muscle tension and increases flexibility.